SeanMelody/BurgerEater/README.md

 ## Description

-    A burger eating app, that lets a user add, and then eat, or re-make burgers!
+    A burger eating app, that lets a user add, and then eat then delete burgers!

 ## Programing Languages Used